 futhark wasm-multicore translates a Futhark program to multi-threaded WebAssembly code by first generating C as futhark c, and then using Emscripten (emcc).
-This produces a . js file that allows the compiled code to be invoked from JavaScript.
+This produces a .js file that allows the compiled code to be invoked from JavaScript.
 Executables implement the Futhark server protocol and can be run with Node.js.

---library Generate a library instead of an executable.
-Appends . js to the name indicated

--o outfile Where to write the result.
-If the source program is named foo. fut, this defaults

---safe Ignore unsafe in program and perform safety checks unconditionally.

---server Generate a server-mode executable that reads commands from stdin.

--v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.
+-h Print help text to standard output and exit. entry-point NAM E Treat this top-level function as an entry point. library Generate a library instead of an executable.
+Appends . js to the name indicated by the $-o$ option to determine output file names. -o outfile Where to write the result.
+If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. server Generate a server-mode executable that reads commands from stdin. -v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
+Werror Treat warnings as errors.